TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-decoupled-rendering.md

 # Decoupling

-`VirtualGrid` is a convenient pre-composed set containing `VirtualScroll` + `AutoSizer` + `DisplayGrid`.
+`VirtualGrid` is a convenient pre-composed set consisting of `VirtualScroll` + `AutoSizer` + `DisplayGrid`.
 The intent is that consumers use the underlying components directly for advanced customization scenarios.

 Let's see how well that works out.